• Menu

 But, it ends at 10 cm — so that is a solid recommendation.
 Unless, of course, the baby is still high and they would prefer you labor down which may delay the 3rd stage of labor.

-Note: “Laboring Down” means you rest as your body and uterus bring the baby further into the birth canal without you pushing.
-It is often used with women who could use some rest and have an epidural, or when the doctor has other issues to attend to at that time.
+Note: “Laboring Down” means you rest as your body and uterus bring the baby’s head into the birth canal without you pushing.
+It is often used with women who could use some rest and have an epidural, or when the healthcare provider has other issues to attend to at that time.

 What happens during the active phase?

 Your baby’s head is engaged in the pelvis and is starting to open the cervix more.
-It will likely move into the pelvis and more towards the baby exit area.
+It will likely move into the pelvis and more towards the baby exit area due to contractions are regular intervals.

 Think of the cervix as a tight sweater, and your head is pushing against it.
 I thins out and opens up as your head passes through.